 Knowingly Fail to Disclose Offshore Bank Accounts

 If you fail to disclose foreign accounts or assets to the IRS, you can face hefty fines per year that you didn’t disclose the accounts.
 This can include a large fine and 50 percent of the account balance at the time of the violation.
-A tax attorney can help you determine how to get the penalties reduced.
+An FBAR lawyer can help you determine how to get the penalties reduced.

 Contact a Tax Attorney